yiming-tang-cs/Java-Deep-Clone-Detector/README.md

 Select analyzed projects -> Quick Assess -> Choose command `Detect java deep clone`.

 ### Results
-All results are saved in a `result.csv` file in the tool's working directory.
+- All detection results are saved in a `result.csv` file in the tool's working directory.
+- The summary of results can be found in `summary.csv`.

 ## Details